Coherent estimation of risk measures: Coherent risk estimators

-where $\bfx\in \mathbb{R}^n$; see \cite{MFE}.
+where $\bfx\in \mathbb{R}^n$; see \cite{McNeilFreEmb2015}.
 For simplicity, we assume that $n$ is large enough to have $\lfloor n\alpha\rfloor \geq 1$.
-This estimator can be obtained using \eqref{eq:ES-var} and considering the sample conditional mean.
-Moreover, one can show it is a coherent and law-invariant risk estimator; see also \cite[Appendix A]{AceTas2002}.
-For the sake of completeness, we provide a more direct proof that $\widehat{\textrm{ES}}^{1}_{\alpha,n}$ is a CRE, focusing only on the subadditivity (E4) as the remaining properties are trivially satisfied.
+As indicated by the name, this estimator can be obtained using \eqref{eq:ES-var} and considering the sample conditional mean.
+One can show it is a coherent and law-invariant risk estimator; see also \cite[Appendix A]{AceTas2002}.
+For the sake of completeness, we provide a direct proof that $\widehat{\textrm{ES}}^{\textrm{scm}}_{\alpha,n}$ is a CRE, focusing only on the subadditivity (E4) as the remaining properties are trivially satisfied.
 We start by introducing the modified indicator function

 for any $x\in \mathbb{R}$ and $\bfx\in \mathbb{R}^n$, which accounts for possible ties in the data.
 Clearly,

 Then, for any $\bfy\in \mathbb{R}^n$ and $\boldsymbol{z}:=\bfx+\bfy$, we obtain

 Note that for $i\in \{1,\ldots, n\}$ such that $x_i< x_{\lfloor n\alpha \rfloor:n}$ we have $\1^*_{\{z_i\leq z_{\lfloor n\alpha \rfloor:n}\}}-\1^*_{\{x_i\leq x_{\lfloor n\alpha \rfloor:n}\}}\leq \1^*_{\{z_i\leq z_{\lfloor n\alpha \rfloor:n}\}}-1\leq 0$.
 Also, for $i\in \{1,\ldots, n\}$ such that $x_i> x_{\lfloor n\alpha \rfloor:n}$ we have $\1^*_{\{z_i\leq z_{\lfloor n\alpha \rfloor:n}\}}-\1^*_{\{x_i\leq x_{\lfloor n\alpha \rfloor:n}\}}\geq \1^*_{\{z_i\leq z_{\lfloor n\alpha \rfloor:n}\}}\geq 0$.
 Consequently, we deduce